BonnierNews/exp-config/README.md

 2. .env file
 3. Configuration file

-In other words, environment variables take precedence over .env files and configuration files.
+In other words, environment variables take precedence over `.env` files and configuration files.
 However, there is one exception.
-When NODE_ENV equals test (NODE_ENV=test) environment variables and .env files are ignored.
+When `NODE_ENV` equals `test` (`NODE_ENV=test`) environment variables and `.env` files are ignored.

 ## Specifying the root folder

-By default exp-config tries to locate the config folder and the (optional) .env file by using process.cwd().
+By default `exp-config` tries to locate the config folder and the (optional) `.env` file by using `process.cwd()`.
 This works great when starting the application from it's root folder.
 However, sometimes that's not possible.
-In such cases the root path can be specified by setting an environment variable named CONFIG_BASE_PATH, like this:
+In such cases the root path can be specified by setting an environment variable named `CONFIG_BASE_PATH`, like this:

 ```
 $ CONFIG_BASE_PATH=/home/someuser/myapp/ node /home/someuser/myapp/app.js